 - 4.2 The Council holds a database of contact details for organisations and community groups.
-It contains details of people who have responded to previous consultations or have requested to be informed of the production of LPDs and SPDs.
-This is a 'live' database, updated on a regular basis to ensure only those who wish to be kept informed are on the database, and new content added. - 4.3 The database will be used to identify which groups can be involved in specific and more general issues, and contains the contact details for consultees.
-All data held is pursuant to the principles of the Data Protection Act (1998).
+It contains details of people who have responded to previous consultations or have requested to be informed of the production of LDDs and SPDs.
+This is a 'live' database, updated on a regular basis as requests for inclusion or removal are received. - 4.3 The database will be used to identify which groups can be involved in specific and more general issues, and contains the contact details for consultees.
+All data held is pursuant to the principles of the Data Protection Act 9(1998).